yjzhang/uncurl_python/README.rst

     data = np.loadtxt('counts.txt')
     bin_data = np.loadtxt('binary.txt')
     starting_centers = qualNorm(data, bin_data)
+    assignments, centers = poisson_cluster(data, 2, init=starting_centers)

 State Estimation
 ----------------

 The ``poisson_estimate_state`` function is used to estimate cell types using the Poisson Convex Mixture Model.
 The ``nb_estimate_state`` function has a similar output, but uses a negative binomial distribution.
+These functions can be initialized using the outputs of Poisson clustering.

 Example: